aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendars/update-to-mpp/_index.md

 3. **IDE** – IntelliJ IDEA, Eclipse, or any editor you prefer.
 4. **Basic Java knowledge** – familiarity with classes, methods, and file I/O.

-## How to Add Holidays to Calendar
+## How to add holidays to calendar

-Below we walk through each step, from setting up the environment to persisting the final MPP file.
-The code blocks are unchanged from the original tutorial; the surrounding explanations have been expanded for clarity.
+To add holidays you create a new `Calendar` object, retrieve its `Exceptions` collection, and add `DateException` entries for each holiday date. `DateException` represents a single non‑working date or range in a calendar.
+Aspose.Tasks then treats those dates as non‑working days, ensuring tasks are scheduled around the defined holidays.

-### Step 1: Import Required Packages
+### Step 1: import required packages

 First, bring the Aspose.Tasks classes and Java utilities into scope.